 What are Pace Beads?

-The Loop at the Top of the Beads is attached to your pocket, pack or webbing to allow you to use the completed beads easily and without loosing them.
+The Loop at the Top of the Beads is attached to your pocket, pack or webbing to allow you to use the completed beads easily and without losing them.
 The Bottom Beads are pulled down for every 100m's Paced.
 The Top Beads are used to count each Km and then the Bottom Beads are Reset by pulling them back up.
 This simple system takes a little practice to learn, but once learned they are very easy to use.
 As you get practiced with using the beads you will figure out how many additional paces need to be added to every 100m travelled to account for rough terrain and fatigue.

 Pace Bead Assembly Process